 Bari Zaki Studio expanded in 2015 to become a studio, a shop, and a salon.
 The new space has allowed us to offer workshops for the first time.
 As it happened, Bari initially met almost all of the instructors when they came to see the new shop.
 All workshops involve paper as their beloved surface.
 Collectively, the workshops have imbued the space with a sense of community of kindred spirits.

 Bari made her first book—by stapling beautiful paper samples from her father’s print shop—when she was ten.
 She took her first bookbinding classes at Artist Book Works when she was in her early 20s, and considers herself primarily self-taught.
 Bari opened Ardour Bookbinding in 1989.
 She continues to do custom bookbinding and boxmaking for new as well as long-time clients.

 “One of my favorite things about teaching bookbinding is hearing every student say, at the completion of class, how satisfying it is to make a book!
 Everyone leaves with a sense of accomplishment, a feeling of happiness, and a desire to make more books.
 I’ve made thousands of books and boxes, and I still feel so happy after every book I make.”

 “I also teach drawing, which is a much more recent practice and passion for me.
 I enjoy encouraging students to overcome their anxiety about making their first mark in a blank book.
-I love to hear from students how they’ve integrated certain drawing exercises into their day, and how much joy it brings them.”
+I love to hear how they’ve integrated various drawing exercises into their day, and how much joy it brings them.”

 Cat Bennett, Visiting Instructor